krcb197/CheerLightTwitterAPI/README.md

 > :warning: **WARNING**: Please be careful not to expose Twitter API keys. **DO NOT** share them with other people or upload them to a cloud repository without care

-The twitter access keys are split into two parts:
+The twitter keys are split into two parts:

 | Syntax      | Description                                        |
 | ----------- | -------------------------------------------------- |